collab-project/videojs-record/README.md

 Customizing controls
 --------------------

-If you want to disable and hide specific controls, use the video.js `children`
+To disable and hide specific controls, use the video.js `children`
 option:

 ```javascript